Taylor Swift fights for the little man. Except for when she doesn’t.

 While certainly not lacking for accolades as far as her musical career is concerned, Swift’s recent, politicized headlines have catapulted her into a different realm altogether.
 Since the Apple row, she’s been lauded as an activist for musicians, a savior in the fight against greedy music-industry titans.
 But there’s one problem with this media narrative: Taylor Swift is not an underdog.
 Taylor Swift has never been an underdog, and the media’s painting of her is silly and ignorant.

-We should acknowledge Swift’s success for what it is, even if that success is less Occupy Wall Street and more Wolf of Wall Street.
 For one thing, underdogs do not sign record deals with RCA at 13 years old.
 Their fathers are not investors in their labels.
 They don’t typically sell more than five million copies of their debut album or boast a comfortable net worth of $200 million.
 They don’t have access to The Wall Street Journal or Vanity Fair when they’re shopping their latest manifesto.

 No, Taylor Swift is an incredibly savvy capitalist and businesswoman—and that’s okay.
 But we should acknowledge her success for what it is, even if that success is less Occupy Wall Street and more Wolf of Wall Street.